Application for a Doctoral Award

 State whether or not your proposed research/study will involve human beings as research subjects.
-If it does, select “Yes” and consult the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans and submit your proposal to the research ethics board of the institution where you will undertake your research.
-If applicable, you must also ensure that an ethics review is conducted in the host country (as per article 8.3 of the Policy).
-Note that you need not submit your proposal to the research ethics board prior to submitting your doctoral award application.
+If it does, select “Yes,” consult the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans and submit your proposal to the research ethics board of the institution where you will undertake your research.
+If applicable, you must also ensure that an ethics review is conducted in the host country (as per article 8.3 of the policy).
+You do not need to submit your proposal to the research ethics board before submitting your doctoral award application.

 List keywords, separated by semicolons, that best describe your project.

-Indicate and rank up to three disciplines relevant to your proposed research/study, with Entry 1 the most relevant and Entry 3 the least relevant.
+Indicate and rank up to three disciplines relevant to your proposed research/study, with entry 1 being the most relevant and entry 3 the least relevant.
 Entry 1 must be a main discipline (main discipline codes end in 00).

 For entries 2 and 3, if the applicable discipline is not listed, you may select an entry such as "Other (relevant discipline)" (e.g., Other Psychology) from the list, and type the information in the box provided.

-You may only choose "Other (relevant discipline)" once.
-For instance, you may not choose "Other Psychology" in Entry 2 and choose it again in Entry 3.
-Also, you may only choose "Other" (with an explanation) once.
+You can only choose "Other (relevant discipline)" once.
+For instance, you can not choose "Other Psychology" in entry 2 and choose it again in entry 3.
+Also, you can only choose "Other" (with an explanation) once.

 Areas of research